 Rigsbee Road, looking southwest from 751 (Courtesy Library of Congress)

 Some of this pattern is still evident along Old Erwin Road, infilled with 1950s and later housing, churches, etc., and increasingly, large subdivisions with the single entry point off of Old Erwin.
 Vestiges of the old patterns remain though - Rigsbee Road (this section later referred to as "Old Rigsbee") led from 751, intersected with Forest Road, and continued on to Erwin (now 'Old Erwin') although it appears that this was at times referred to as Rigsbee.
-Erwin continued on a more direct path from 'Old Erwin' to the wide Erwin Road that connects 9th street with 751. the new Erwin Road path was constructed in 1949 with the expansion of Duke Medical Center - particularly the Nurse's Dormitory and the VA Hospital The orange is the path of Rigsbee from 751 to its intersection with the former Forest Road, highlighted in pink.
+Erwin continued on a more direct path from 'Old Erwin' to the wide Erwin Road that connects 9th street with 751. the new Erwin Road path was constructed in 1949 with the expansion of Duke Medical Center - particularly the Nurse's Dormitory and the VA Hospital

 The former continuation of Rigsbee is now called "Lemur Lane", as is the former Forest Road leading south to Cornwallis.
 Part of the former path of Erwin Road is shown in blue.
 After the 15-501 bypass was built in the 1950s, Rigsbee Road was severed.
 Extensively catalogued by Duke Forest management in the 1930s, many of the houses along Rigsbee and Forest were lost - I don't know whether there was a program of demolition after Duke acquired the land.
 Most of the houses in this area are below, from the Duke Forest Collection

 Add new commentLog in or register to post comments.